Annual Benefit Statement notes

 The following sections show separately the values of your final salary benefits (if this applies) and your CARE pension.
 Although the final salary and CARE pension parts are worked out differently, they form a single benefit, with both parts being linked and paid together (section 2).

-Please note: it assumes that you will take your pension benefits at your normal pension age (NPA), which is the date you reach age 65 or your state pension age (whichever date comes later).
+Please note: the benefit figures shown in this section assume that you will take your pension benefits at your normal pension age (NPA), which is the date you reach age 65 or your state pension age (whichever date comes later).
 Your NPA is the date at which you can take the benefits you have built up in full, without any reductions.
 The benefits shown in this statement will be reduced if they are paid before your NPA.
 This reduction is not included in this statement.

 Please see our early retirement page for information about what reductions may apply.